Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Source: Yahoo!
 Finance

 Most rail operator stocks recovered during the week with the exceptions being Kansas City Southern (NYSE:KSU) and Canadian Pacific (NYSE:CP); both down around one percent.
-Norfolk Southern (NYSE:NSC) was the performance leader up nearly 2.5 percent.
+Norfolk Southern (NYSE:NSC) was the performance leader, up nearly 2.5 percent.
 Rail stocks are trading at premiums, but Kansas City Southern is discounted due to perceived Mexico exposure risks.

 Rail traffic has continued to improve through December.
 Recently, experts have taken a conservative stance for next year due to the uncertainty surrounding Trump's policies.
 This is counterintuitive based upon the expected improvement in global GDP and industrial growth.